Applications of the Morava $K$-theory to algebraic groups: Oriented cohomology theories and the Morava -theory

 For a variety $X$ over $F$ one has and $v_n$ is a $\nu_n$-element in the Lazard ring $\mathbb{L}$.

 We remark that classically in topology one considers the Morava $K$-theory with the coefficient ring $\ff_p[v_n,v_n^{-1}]$, but in the present article it is crucial that we consider an integral version.
-Note also that two $n$-th Morava $K$-theories are additively isomorphic, but are in general not multiplicatively isomorphic.
-For any prime $p$ we define $K(0)^*$ as $\CH^*\otimes\qq$.
+Note also that as was mentioned above two $n$-th Morava $K$-theories are additively isomorphic, but are in general not multiplicatively isomorphic.

-If $n=1$, for a particular choice of $K(1)^*$ there exists a functorial (with respect to pullbacks) isomorphism of algebras $K(1)^*(X)/(v_1-1)\simeq K^0(X)\otimes\zz_{(p)}$, which can be obtained with the help of the Artin--Hasse exponent. \end{ntt}
+If $n=1$, for a particular choice of $K(1)^*$ there exists a functorial (with respect to pullbacks) isomorphism of algebras $K(1)^*(X)/(v_1-1)\simeq K^0(X)\otimes\zz_{(p)}$, which can be obtained with the help of the Artin--Hasse exponent (for the latter see \cite[Chapter~7, Section~2]{Robert}). \end{ntt}

 \begin{ntt}[Euler characteristic] The Euler characteristic of a smooth projective irreducible variety $X$ with respect to an oriented cohomology theory $A^*$ ({\it $A^*$-Euler characteristic}) is defined as the push-forward of the structural morphism $\pi\colon X\to\Spec F$.
-E.g., for $A^*=K^0\otimes \zz[v_1,v_1^{-1}]$ with pushforwards defined as in \cite[Example 1.1.5]{LM} the Euler characteristic of $X$ equals see \cite[Ch.~15]{Ful}.
+E.g., for $A^*=K^0\otimes \zz[v_1,v_1^{-1}]$ with push-forwards defined as in \cite[Example 1.1.5]{LM} the Euler characteristic of $X$ equals see \cite[Ch.~15]{Ful}.
 If $X$ is geometrically irreducible and geometrically cellular, then this element equals $v_1^{\dim X}$ (see \cite[Example~3.6]{Za10}).

 For the Morava $K$-theory $K(n)^*$ and a smooth projective irreducible variety $X$ of dimension $d=p^n-1$ the Euler characteristic modulo $p$ equals the element $v_n\cdot u\cdot s_d$ for some $u\in\F{p}^\times$, where $s_d$ is the Milnor number of $X$ (see \cite[Proposition~4.4.22(3)]{LM}).
 In particular, it is invertible, if $X$ is a $\nu_n$-variety.
-If $\dim X$ is not divisible by $p^n-1$, then the Euler characteristic of $X$ equals zero modulo $p$ (see \cite[Proposition~4.4.22(2)]{LM}). \end{ntt}
+If $\dim X$ is not divisible by $p^n-1$, then the Euler characteristic of $X$ equals zero, since the target graded ring has non-trivial components only in degrees divisible by $p^n-1$. \end{ntt}

-For a theory $A^*$ we consider the category of $A^*$-motives with coefficients in a commutative ring $R$, which is defined in the same way as the category of Grothendieck's Chow motives with $\CH^*$ replaced by $A^*\otimes_\zz R$ (see \cite{Ma68}, \cite{EKM}).
-Namely, the morphisms between two smooth projective irreducible varieties $X$ and $Y$ over $F$ are given by $A^{\dim Y}(X\times Y)\otimes R$.
-In the present article the ring $R$ is $\zz$, $\qq$, or $\zz_{(p)}$ for a prime number $p$.
+\begin{ntt}[Motives] For a theory $A^*$ we consider the category of $A^*$-motives over $F$, which is defined in the same way as the category of Grothendieck's Chow motives with $\CH^*$ replaced by $A^*$ (see \cite{Ma68}, \cite{EKM}).
+Namely, the morphisms between two smooth projective irreducible varieties $X$ and $Y$ over $F$ are given by $A^{\dim Y}(X\times Y)$.